Guide to staying well and healthy while you visit and travel in Mexico, as well as how to access medical services when you need them…

 Malaria: You need to get professional advice on this, as Malaria drugs are specific and subject to many factors including the area to which you are going, what other medicines you are taking and your medical history, etc.

-Rabies: Mexico is not a rabies-free country.
-If your activities include things like caving or exposure to animals – get vaccinated for this (3 injections over the course of a month).
-You can be vaccinated AFTER being bitten, but must see a doctor AT ONCE.
+Rabies: Mexico is not a rabies-free country, but through a government-backed domestic pets vaccination program that has been running continuously since the 1990s, the number of domestic animals with the disease has been virtually eradicated, so the risks of contracting rabies in everyday situations is very low.
+However, if your activities will include things like caving or exposure to wild animals – you may want to get vaccinated for rabies (3 injections over the course of a month); alternatively, you can be vaccinated AFTER being bitten, but must see a doctor AT ONCE.

 If you have never traveled outside of your home country/continent before, it is normal that you may experience some health ailments as a result of exposing yourself to a brand-new environment, perhaps on a different continent.
 Here is a list of the most commonly reported ailments that travelers to Mexico experience.
 Some are unavoidable, due to the climate or environment; others can be caused by exposing yourself to bacteria in undercooked foods or some liquids, which may not affect ‘locals’, but which may cause havoc with you!
 You can scroll down the list, or read about a specific ailment by clicking it from the list below: